danielhaim1/RandomUtil/README.md

 ------------------

 ```
-const randomImage = new RandomImage(10, "landscape", "nature");
+const randomImage = new RandomImageUtil(10, "landscape", "nature");
 randomUtil.randomImages(10, "nature", "landscape");
 ```

-**Method Signature:** `new randomImages(count, orientation, query)` **Description:** The RandomImage class fetches a specified number of images based on the given query and orientation from the Unsplash API.
+**Method Signature:** `new randomImages(count, orientation, query)` **Description:** The `RandomImageUtil` class fetches a specified number of images based on the given query and orientation from the Unsplash API.
 It then populates elements with the `[data-random='img']` attribute with these images.
-**Usage:** Create an instance of RandomImage with the desired parameters.
+**Usage:** Create an instance of `RandomImageUtil` with the desired parameters.
 Call the `init()` method to start fetching and displaying images.

 **Parameters:**